MicrosoftDocs/architecture-center/docs/databases/guide/teradata-vantage-data-factory-content.md

       :::image type="content" source="_images/odbc-dataset.png" alt-text="Screenshot that shows the properties for the Teradata table." lightbox="_images/odbc-dataset.png":::

 8. Create an Azure Blob connection to the source file that you want to load into Vantage by following steps 4 through 6 and step 8 in the first scenario.
-Note that you're-creating this connection for the source file, so the path of the file will be different.
+Note that you're creating this connection for the source file, so the path of the file will be different.
 9. Create a pipeline that contains a Copy Data activity, as described in scenario 1.

     - Drag a **Copy Data** activity onto the pipeline.